 How about you?
 Do you have the joy of your salvation?
-If we could only keep our minds on the God of our salvation and the stupendous reality of all he?s done for us we would be celebrating like my friend all day long.
+If we could only keep our minds on the God who shed his blood for us and the stupendous reality of all he has done for us we would be celebrating like my friend all day long.

 Think about it — Jesus saved us for an eternity of delighting in his glory and majesty.
 He saved us to know and enjoy him forever in heaven.
 He spared us from an eternity of misery in hell.
 He rescued us from the guilt, punishment, and bondage of sin.
 He delivered us from fear of judgment and condemnation and seated us with himself in heavenly places.
 He made us a chosen race, a royal priesthood and a holy nation to proclaim his excellencies.
 And because he saved us, he will keep us to the end and transform us into his own image.

 So ultimately, whatever happens to us in this life doesn’t really matter that much because – we’re saved.

 the produce of the olive fail and the fields yield no food,

 the flock be cut off from the fold and there be no herd in the stalls,

 I will take joy in the God of my salvation.
 (Habakkuk 3:17-18)